ross1jk/Jacqueline-Ross-Portfolio/README.md

 The card header div was changed to be labled as header, as it is the header of the card.
 The background was set to transparent within the html and the font was set to a custom purple shade for personal preferences.

-Each card body div was renamed to be main, as it is the main focus of the card.
+Each card body div was renamed to be article, as it is the main content of the card.

 **footer**
 Will you stay? time will tell